Bolliboinapavansai/DocuQuery/README.md

-# Docuquery-RAG-Bot
+# DocuQuery

-Docuquery-RAG-Bot is a powerful tool designed to provide answers to user queries by leveraging state-of-the-art language models and vector databases.
-This README will guide you through the setup and usage of Docuquery-RAG-Bot.
+DocuQuery is a powerful tool designed to provide answers to user queries by leveraging state-of-the-art language models and vector databases.
+This README will guide you through the setup and usage of DocuQuery.

 ## Prerequisites

-Before you can start using Docuquery-RAG-Bot, make sure you have the following prerequisites installed on your system:
+Before you can start using DocuQuery, make sure you have the following prerequisites installed on your system:

 - Python 3.6 or higher
 - Required Python packages (you can install them using pip):